MenghuaXie/M202AFinalProject/index.md

 ### Project Overview
 Generally speaking, to recognize parking spots, it is necessary to classify and train for both cars and parking spots for ensuring the accuracy of prediction.
 But in reality, the ways that people use to identify a parking spot in diferent parking lots are diverse.
-In some parking lots, the parking spots may be separated by clear lines, while in other parking lots, there is no conspicuous, clear physical sign for identification.
+In some parking lots, the parking spots may be separated by clear lines, while in other parking lots, there is no conspicuous and clear physical sign for identification, which will greatly increase the complexity of the project.
+On this basis, we decided to focus on the most essential part of parking spot recognition---car recognition.
+If cars can be identified precisely, we can cross-compare the prediction result with the pre-loaded parking spot information, and then easily achieve our goal.
+Then, on this basis, we will notify the user with the parking space information by sending messages to their phones.
+Based on this, we decided to use yolov5 to complete subsequent projects, and use twilio to sned information from PC to the phone.